Language of Assessment

 Bias: A situation that occurs in testing when items systematically measure differently for different ethnic, gender, or age groups.
 Test developers reduce bias by analyzing item data separately for each group, then identifying and discarding items that appear to be biased.

 Cohort: A group whose progress is followed by means of measurements at different points in time.

 Competency: Level at which performance is acceptable.

-Core Element(s): Are the basic everyday functions that are essential components of individual departments.
-In previous years they have been known as critical processes, continuous objectives and basic operations.
+Core Element(s): The basic everyday functions that are essential components of individual departments.
+In previous years they have been known as critical processes, continuous objectives, and basic operations.

 Direct Measurements: Standardized or non-standardized objective measures demonstrating competency in specific areas.

 Effectiveness (results of operations): How well an approach, a process, or a measure addresses its intended purpose.

 Enhancement: Can be the improvement of a core element (process, service, or program that is essential to daily operation; also called an enhancement), or the creation of a new program (an innovation).
 Any improvement made to your operation is considered an enhancement.

 Evaluation: Any effort to use assessment evidence to improve institutional, departmental, divisional, or unit effectiveness.

 Forced-choice: The respondent only has a choice among given responses (e.g., very poor, poor, fair, good, very good).